CollectionAfrican Art Archive

 BAMUM Brutalist Cast Clan-Chief's Heritage Mask (Maram — Intentional Coarse-Simplicity + Textile/Goatskin Padding)

-A heavy, deeply cast bronze or brass face mask (material disputed — see flags) featuring incredibly wide, staring eyes, a flat, broad nose, and an open mouth with bared teeth.
+A heavy, deeply cast bronze or brass face mask (material disputed — see flags) featuring wide, staring eyes, a flat, broad nose, and an open mouth with bared teeth.
 The crown is surmounted by three distinct, cast animal figures (likely canines or leopards), and the metal is underlaid with textiles and aged leather.

 1. Aesthetic Style and Brutalist Metallurgy